friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\annotated_name_global.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: # SyntaxError: annotated name 'var' can't be global
-       2: def foo():
-       3:     global var
-    -->4:     var:int = 1
+       4:     var:int = 1
               ^^^

     The object named `var` is defined with type annotation